How to Take a Good Face Photo for Accurate Analysis

 - overall profile balance

 The model works reliably even with average lighting or a simple background.
-But your angle, head position, and expression dramatically change how your features appear.
+But your angle, distance from camera, head position, and expression dramatically change how your features appear.

 This guide shows the simplest setup for clean, accurate, repeatable results.